 If you’re a New Yorker, Clevelander, Philadelphian, or Pittsburgher, a visit (or two) to the Pennsylvania Wilds I-80 Frontier will undoubtedly change your perception on that long and winding interstate that welcomes you to your Wilds adventure.

-Near the center point of the I-80 Frontier, the Clearfield County Visitor’s Bureau provides traveler resources for Clearfield and beyond, including outdoor recreation, special events and more.
+Near the center point of the I-80 Frontier, Visit Clearfield County provides traveler resources for Clearfield and beyond, including outdoor recreation, special events and more.

 Located on the eastern access point of the I-80 Frontier, the Lycoming County Visitor’s Bureau provides traveler resources for Williamsport and beyond, including sporting and cultural events, outdoor recreation, historical sites and more.